How can you easily attract clients as a freelance programmer?

 The “Secret” is Social

 It’s so simple but yet so profound.
 And if you look at freelancer websites, you’ll often miss this powerful element.

-In the book, they give an example of a call to action in a sales situation where they added an element of social proof to the call to action (e.g. “if all lines are taken, please try again” which creates the picture in your mind that a lot of people use to call to order the product).
+In the book, they give an example of a call to action in a sales situation where they added an element of social proof to the call to action.
+For example, a successful campaign had an automatic phone message: “if all lines are taken, please try again” which creates the picture in your mind that a lot of people use to call to order the product.
 Suddenly, sales skyrocketed because people realized that other people are buying this product right now.

 In my Python freelancer course, you’ll also find more detailed information on how to create a great Python freelancer sales page that converts.
 This activity of creating, tweaking, and optimizing your sales page can easily be the single most profitable activity you can do as a freelance developer.

 Doubling conversion rate on the sales page can easily be achieved with a few psychological tricks — and it may be the difference between a struggling and thriving freelance business.